kevinhamza/AIA/README.md

 - maybe Python <= 3.11.5 if other python version not work
 - Required libraries and dependencies listed in `requirements.txt`
+- you can also do this if requirements.txt gives error `pip install --use-deprecated=legacy-resolver -r requirements.txt`

 ### Steps